mstksg/inCode/copy/entries/lenses-and-prisms.md

              }
 ```

-These are actually the typical lenses associated with record!
+These are actually the typical lenses associated with records!
 You get exactly
-these lenses if you use `makeLenses` from the *lens* package!
+these lenses if you use `makeLenses` from the *lens* package.

 The inverse is true too.  **Every lens witnesses a product**.
 The fact that we
 have a lawful `pName :: Lens' Person String` means that a `Person` *must* be a